smoix/letsencrypt-mikrotik-cert/README.md

 ```

 ### Configure an user on your Mikrotik to do SSH transfers
-Go to the Mikrotik, and using Winbox enable the SSH service under IP > Services.
+Go to the Mikrotik, and using Winbox/WebFig enable the SSH service under IP > Services.
 Enable it only on your local network for security reasons (remember that the web server where we generated the SSL/TLS certificate is on the same local network).
 Don't forget to create a firewall rule for port 22 in the "Input" chain.

 ![mikrotik-enable-ssh](https://user-images.githubusercontent.com/22095317/115501618-d39aac00-a273-11eb-8a0a-07096f13900c.png)